How To Catch Bass In Summer

 In addition, some of the biggest recorded bass have been caught on small baits under two inches.

-The most important things in bass fishing to remember are that bass are unpredictable.
+The most important thing to remember in bass fishing is that bass are unpredictable.
 Their preference may change each day; if something isn’t working, don’t hesitate to try a smaller-than-average or larger-than-average bait.

 Best Types of Lures